 October 1992: The Christmas Job

 I was the average 17 year old guy.
 I had a junker car that I needed to buy gas and parts for.
-I had a high-maintenance girlfriend to spend money on (we broke up about 30 seconds after graduation).
+There were various silly things I wanted to spend money on.
 I also needed an excuse to be out of the house, around this time my parents were getting divorced and remarried (not to each other).
 Since moving out wasn't a viable option, finding a way to be out of the house from 6:00 AM-11:00 PM had to do.
 Keeping all of this up required some minimal source of income.

 Earlier in the year I worked as a telemarketer but it didn't last.
 Once I burned through that cash I decided to find a job at the local mall.
 I lived about 3 miles from Gurnee Mills, it was briefly the largest shopping mall in the country.
 Despite the size of the mall and it's proximity this was only the second time I ever set foot in it.
 I frequented the now bulldozed Lakehurst Mall.
 Once Gurnee Mills opened, shops in Lakehurst began to steadily close.
 Looking for a job at Lakehurst would have been an exercise in futility so I directed my search at Gurnee Mills.